OpenVoiceOS/ovos-technical-manual/docs/audio_service.md

 # Audio Service

-The audio service is responsible for loading TTS and Audio plugins
+The audio service is responsible for handling TTS and simple sounds playback

-All audio playback is handled by this service
+## Native playback

+Usually playback is triggered by some originating bus message, eg `"recognizer_loop:utterance"`, this message contains metadata that is used to determine if playback should happen.

+`message.context` may contain a source and destination, playback is only triggered if a message destination is a native_source or if missing (considered a broadcast).

+This separation of native sources allows remote clients such as an android app to interact with OVOS without the actual device where ovos-core is running repeating all TTS and music playback out loud

+You can learn more about message targeting [here](https://openvoiceos.github.io/ovos-technical-manual/bus_service/#message-targeting)

+By default, only utterances originating from the speech client are considered native

 ## Dialog Transformers